tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

   <img src="{{ site.baseurl }}/assets/images/detection.png">
   <div class="figcaption">

 Figure 12: The result of a detection model identifying the location of a car.
-Source: Lecture 15, Slide

-Slide 41
 </div>
 </div>